smitelli/scottsmitelli.com/src/content/articles/you-dont-have-to/index.md

 "In order to truly serve you, these systems need to know all there is to know about you."
 It's like we somehow forgot how to view things through a lens of suspicion.

 Now, let me just nip this one in the bud: I'm going to fucking keelhaul the next person who calls me a Luddite for feeling this way.
 I'm not arguing that this technology should be unilaterally destroyed; I am arguing that we are collectively using it in the dumbest possible way, causing the most self-inflicted injury, and maximizing the amount of angst and suffering we'll all have to contend with.
-I am angry with it because it seems to be making everybody think and act like complete idiots.
+I am angry at generative AI because it seems to be making everybody think and act like complete idiots.

 But if you wanna talk Luddites, here's something to chew on.
 The Luddites were textile workers who opposed the introduction of machinery that automated what had traditionally been the tedious process of hand-finishing cloth.
 They didn't enjoy the tedium _per se_; what they liked was the ability to earn a livable wage by _enduring_ that tedium.
 Part of their argument was, although the machines were touted as being able to do the same job quicker and cheaper, the end product was of inferior quality due to the lack of skilled attention given to the work.
 They might've said that quality was something worth paying a little more and waiting a little longer for. {{% margin-note %}}I happen to agree with that, but it doesn't mean I'm going to get all smashy about it.{{% /margin-note %}}